 LG is going in a different direction with the G5 by utilizing a dual rear camera, which means you can take panoramic photos without the need to stitch multiple photos together, thanks to the 135-degree lens found on the second rear camera.
 The regular camera is 16 megapixels, and the wide-angle camera is 8 megapixels.
 The gimmicks begin with its fun mode, in which both lenses are used to produce a weird effect by combining a tight shot with a wide-angle shot in the background.

 Still, LG’s fast laser-focusing technology and general camera know-how are on show here.
-The company’s last two phones, the V10 and LG G4, were two of the best camera phones of 2015.
+The company’s last two phones, the V10 and LG G4, were two of the best

 On paper, it appears the Galaxy S7 will have the superior camera with its dual-pixel technology and amazing low-light performance.
 The only downside is that the Galaxy S7 has lower megapixels, but we prefer quality over size.